Finding running shoes is personal. No matter what anyone tells you, there is no one best pair of running shoes for all people.

-We pulled the best running shoes for men and women to give you a place to start your search for the perfect pair.
+We pulled the best walking and running shoes for men and women to give you a place to start your search for the perfect pair.

 If you've had a 3D scan during our fit id® outfitting process, you know whether you have high or low arches, you know your heel shape and you can see your foot width.
 Or maybe you've tried enough running shoes to know you need a wide width.

 Millions of runners and walkers have had their feet scanned, giving us tons of data to identify which shoes will fit which types of feet.
 Whatever your foot shape, we can match it with a running shoe that will help you run comfortably.

 Here are the best running shoes by foot shape: